Updated: Apr 15

 When did my job become such a harbinger of dread?
 I chose this job and I treat it as a

 business that I own…because it's just that.
-I learn the ins and outs and all the stuff in between to make myself more efficient and thus more profitable at running my business.
+I learn the ins and outs and all the stuff in between to become more efficient and thus more profitable at my business.
 I use all the tools of tax deductions, mileage or otherwise, at my disposal to help me reach profitability.
-I'm always looking for new ways to cut fat from my operation to help me increase my take home pay.
+I'm always looking for new ways to cut fat from my operation to increase my take home pay.
 It’s interesting that probably 70% of drivers I ask about tracking mileage don’t do it when it’s potentially their biggest tax write off.
 And guess what?
-I know enough about my area to not take a delivery that’s going to take me an hour and offer me a payout of three bucks when the company I work for is giving me enough detail about the order that help me make a decision to accept it or pass on it.
+I know enough about my area to not take a delivery that’s going to take me an hour and offer me a payout of three bucks when the company I work for is giving me enough detail about the order that help me decide to accept it or pass on it.

 Please stop it!
 It’s embarrassing.
 I’m embarrassed for you.
 If you don’t want to, or you can’t do the job - then quit.
 Don’t disparage those who can make money doing this work.
-Don’t denigrate those who can do this job and enjoy the many benefits of it and who CHOSE to do it.
+Don’t denigrate those who can do this job and enjoy the many benefits of it.

-We all make choices in life.
-We are all responsible for our outcomes and the decisions we make that get us there.
-Are there situations that occur that are beyond our control?
+We make choices in life.
+We are responsible for our outcomes and the decisions we make that get us there.
+Do situations occur that are beyond our control?
 Certainly.
 But crying about a dollar tip is not one.
 Neither is leaving your kids in a running car.
 Just stop.

 You made bad life decisions that have you delivering pizza?
 On you.
-You decided to pursue the tortured artists life where you can’t perform a 9 to 5 and must rely on the freedom of an odd hour job?
+You decided to pursue the tortured artists life where you can’t perform a 9 to 5 and rely on the freedom of an odd hour job?
 On you.
-You don’t take advantage of tax deductions and somehow think that a magic tax fairy is going to show up and do your deductions for you?
+You don’t take advantage of tax deductions and think a magic tax fairy will show up and do your deductions for you?
 On you.

-And understand something else… Those of us that are doing this gig work aren't in it to achieve victim status, we’re too busy working and managing our businesses.
+And understand something else… Those of us that do this gig work aren't in it to achieve victim status, we’re too busy working and managing our businesses.

 But, should you be so inclined, this author/driver/tortured artist is always down for a little tragic victimhood portrayal for anyone out there that wants to setup a Go Fund Me account in my name… On you, of course.